kurotetsuka/papers/src/turing_criticism.md

 Perhaps in Turing's day the meaning of the words 'machine', 'think', and 'intelligence' were ambiguous, but in the present day, these terms are used fairly consistently.
 The term 'machine' refers to a synthetic mechanism, as opposed to a natural one.
-The term 'intelligence', pretty universally, refers to the ability to recognize and manipulate patterns.
+The term 'intelligence', fairly universally refers to the ability to recognize and manipulate patterns.
 Acceptance of these definitions permits one to rephrase the somewhat ambiguous question "Can machines think?" to "Can the ability to recognize and manipulate patterns be synthesized?".
 While this